webplatform/docs/apis/xhr/XMLHttpRequest/index.md

 }
 ```

-## Usage
+## <span>Usage</span>

      The XMLHttpRequest object can be used to make either same-origin or cross-origin requests.

-Same-origin requests are subject to the browser's same-origin policy: [http://en.wikipedia.org/wiki/Same\_origin\_policy](http://en.wikipedia.org/wiki/Same_origin_policy) This basically says that an XMLHttpRequest instance can make a request to a resource that lives on the same origin as the calling page.
+Same-origin requests are subject to the browser's same-origin policy: <http://en.wikipedia.org/wiki/Same_origin_policy> This basically says that an XMLHttpRequest instance can make a request to a resource that lives on the same origin as the calling page.

 Requests that go across origins (for example, a request from originA.com to originB.com) can also be made.
-But in order for them to work, the destination server must support Cross-Origin Resource Sharing (CORS, [http://www.w3.org/TR/cors/](http://www.w3.org/TR/cors/)).
+But in order for them to work, the destination server must support Cross-Origin Resource Sharing (CORS, <http://www.w3.org/TR/cors/>).
 These are a set of headers included in the response that indicate how a resource can be accessed across domains.

-## Related specifications
+## <span>Related specifications</span>

-Specification
-:   Status
 [W3C XMLHttpRequest Specification](http://www.w3.org/TR/XMLHttpRequest/)
 :   W3C Working Draft

 [Cross-Origin Resource Sharing](http://www.w3.org/TR/cors/)
 :   W3C Candidate Recommendation 29 January 2013

-## See also
+## <span>See also</span>

-### Related articles
+### <span>Related articles</span>

-#### XHR
+#### <span>XHR</span>

 -   [XMLHttpRequest (XHR) API](/apis/xhr)